-Estimate your take-home pay in Delaware for 2026.
-The state levies income tax with a top rate of 6.6% (2.2% to 6.6% across 7 brackets).
+Estimate your take-home pay in Delaware.
+The state levies a graduated income tax that tops out at 6.6% (2.2% to 6.6% across 7 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Delaware Tax Snapshot